 - The volume and quality of the data the developers use for training.

 A model’s accuracy depends on the volume and relevance of the training data used.
-For example, if a model is trained to recognize a standstill clause in a non-disclosure agreement using an open-source data set derived from internet searches, the model would yield inferior results compared to one trained on an extensive NDA data repository.
+For example, if a model is trained to recognize a standstill clause in a non-disclosure agreement (NDA) using an open-source dataset derived from internet searches, it would yield inferior results compared to one trained on an extensive NDA data repository.

 AI models are broadly classified as predictive or generative.

-Predictive models can deliver consistent, accurate results when trained on high volumes of relevant information.
-They can be used to automate many manual tasks that require minimal human oversight.
-However, the quality of their outputs declines precipitously with poor training data.
+Predictive models make decisions or predictions about future outcomes (for example, predicting the complexity of an upcoming contract negotiation) by identifying patterns and trends in data.
+When trained on high volumes of relevant information, they can deliver consistent, accurate results.
+Predictive AI models can automate many manual tasks that require minimal human oversight.
+However, the quality of the outputs declines precipitously with poor training data.

-Generative models allow legal professionals to tackle use cases that require context-specific text-based responses.
-Unfortunately, these models have two considerable shortcomings.
-First, they’re prone to hallucinating — fabricating baseless assertions that they present as fact.
-And second, generating inconsistent answers to the same sets of questions.
-For these reasons, generative AI requires human fact-checkers — professionals familiar with the subject matter and the way in which the organization will use the AI outputs.
+Generative AI models have two considerable shortcomings.
+First, they’re prone to hallucinating, fabricating baseless assertions that they present as fact.
+Second, they may generate inconsistent answers to the same sets of questions.
+For these reasons, generative AI requires humans in the loop to validate outputs — professionals familiar with the subject matter and the way in which an organization will use the AI outputs.

-Ontra uses a blend of industry-specific predictive and generative models.
-To ensure model outputs meet the exacting standards of the private funds industry, we use the highest quality training data derived from our industry-leading routine contract repository.
-We also employ a global network of highly trained contract lawyers to review the information those models produce.
+Ontra Synapse uses a blend of industry-specific and commercial predictive and generative models.
+To ensure model outputs meet the exacting standards of the private funds industry, we use the highest quality training data derived from our industry-leading repository of over one million contracts.
+We also employ a global network of highly trained legal and contract professionals to review the information those models produce.

 How to measure the quality of AI outputs